cebe/php-openapi/README.md

 # php-openapi

-READ OpenAPI yaml and json files and make the content accessable in PHP objects.
+READ [OpenAPI](https://www.openapis.org/) YAML and JSON files and make the content accessible in PHP objects.

 ## Install